mikaelacaron/brain-marks/CONTRIBUTING.md

 * More information for beginners not familiar with git can be found [here](https://hacktoberfest.digitalocean.com/resources).

+## Setting Up Secrets
+* Once you have your API key, create a new file called `Secrets.swift` in the brain-marks directory of the project, use Xcode to do this
+* Use the file `Secrets-Example.swift` as the format for your Secrets.swift file.
+Paste your API key into the `bearerToken` property
+* Include the comment `// swiftlint:disable line_length` in this file otherwise it will trigger a SwiftLint warning

 # Commit Messages

 * The message following the `-m` flag must be in the below format :